Amniotic fluid: Complications related to amniotic fluid

 Too little amniotic fluid is called oligohydramnios.
 In a minority of cases, it can be a cause of problems for the mother and baby.
 These include contracture of the limbs, clubbing of the feet and hands, and also a life-threatening condition called hypoplastic lungs.
 The Potter sequence refers to a constellation of findings related to insufficient amniotic fluid.

 On every prenatal visit, the obstetrician, gynaecologist, or midwife should measure the patient's fundal height with a tape measure.
 It is important that the fundal height be measured and properly recorded to track proper fetal growth and the increasing development of amniotic fluid.
 The obstetrician, gynaecologist, or midwife should also routinely ultrasound the patient—this procedure will also give an indication of proper fetal growth and amniotic fluid development.
 Oligohydramnios can be caused by infection, kidney dysfunction or malformation (since much of the late amniotic fluid volume is urine), procedures such as chorionic villus sampling (CVS), and preterm premature rupture of membranes (PPROM).
 Oligohydramnios can sometimes be treated with bed rest, oral and intravenous hydration, antibiotics, steroids, and amnioinfusion.

 The opposite of oligohydramnios is polyhydramnios, an excess volume of amniotic fluid in the amniotic sac.
+Too much amniotic fluid can compress nearby organs.

 Amniotic fluid embolism is a rare but very often fatal condition for both mother and child.